uhafner/quality-monitor/README.md

 ### Comment strategies
 Use `comments-strategy` to control behavior:
 - `UPDATE` (default): Edit the existing comment (clean thread).
-- `APPEND`: Add a new comment on every run (history/audit).
+- `ADD`: Add a new comment on every run (history/audit).
-- `DELETE`: Remove prior comment, then add a fresh one (forces top placement).
+- `REMOVE`: Remove prior comment, then add a fresh one (forces top placement).

 ### Minimal example